zammad/zammad-org/src/en/documentation/use/guides/overviews.md

 ## Introduction

 Overviews are a core component of Zammad.
-Open them by clicking the `Overviews` button in the navigation bar or use the keyboard shortcut [[o]].
+Open them by clicking the `Overviews` button in the primary navigation or use the keyboard shortcut [[o]].
 You can think of overviews as a kind of email inbox with different folders.
 Use them to find new tickets that you want to process and to keep track of tickets that have not yet been completed.

 Depending on your system configuration and what your Zammad admin set up, you can find different overviews there, for